codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-requirements-public-apps.md

 ![Shopify functional requirements for public apps](/img/integrations/commerce/shopify/shopify-public-apps-flow-diagram.png "Swimlane diagram showing the functional requirements for Shopify public apps.")

 1. The merchant views your app in the Shopify App Store.
-If your app is unlisted, they open the app URL that you provided.
+If it's unlisted, they open the app URL that you provided.
 2. Your app captures and stores the `Shop` value and HMAC (hash message authentication code) contained in the store URL.

    :::info HMAC validation